 Looking to try your hand at etching or engraving?
-Both are great for creating unique, personal designs, but it can be tricky figuring out which is the best process for you.
-To help you understand the fundamentals of each technique, we’ll talk you through the difference between etching and engraving and what each involve so you can make a more informed decision.
+Both are great for creating unique, personal jewellery designs, but it can be tricky figuring out which is the best process for you.
+To help you understand the fundamentals of each technique, we’ll discuss etching vs engraving, and engraving and what each process involves so you can make a more informed decision.
 Learn more below.

 The difference between etching and engraving

-As technologies have progressed, new forms of etching are available – such as laser etching.
-This process is significantly different to the traditional etching method, as you’ll find out later in the blog.
+As technologies have progressed, new forms of etching have become available – such as laser etching.
+This method is significantly different to the traditional etching process, as you’ll find out later on.

-Now we’ve gone through the traditional methods, what are the new ways of etching and engraving?
-Predominantly, laser.
-Similar to the traditional processes, it’s important to understand the key difference between laser engraving and etching.
+Now we’ve gone through the traditional methods, it’s time to compare the new methods of etching vs engraving.
+Predominantly, the laser technique.
+Similar to the traditional processes, it’s important to understand the key difference between laser etching and engraving.
 With both methods using a high heat beam to melt the material, they’re equally as effective at making designs in a metal of your choosing.
 However, there are a few things to consider when weighing up the pros and cons of laser etching vs laser engraving for jewellery making.

 So, etching vs engraving – which is the best process for you?
-Now you know more about the difference between etching and engraving, hopefully you’re feeling more confident to try out each method and find out.
+Now you know more about the differences between the two methods, hopefully you’re feeling more confident to try out each method and find out whether etching or engraving is best for you.
 Make sure you have all the sheet metal and jewellery tools you need before you begin.